-With an aging population, enrollment in Medicare Advantage plans will only continue to grow: The Congressional Budget Office projects enrollment in these plans to rise to about 51% by 2030.
+With an aging population, enrollment in Medicare Advantage plans will only continue to grow: the Congressional Budget Office projects enrollment in these plans to rise to about 51% by 2030.

 Medicare Advantage is an alternative to traditional Medicare that acts as an all-in-one health plan and is sold by private insurers.
-All Medicare Advantage Plans must provide at least the same level of coverage as original Medicare, but they may impose different rules, restrictions, and costs.
+All Medicare Advantage plans must provide at least the same level of coverage as original Medicare, but they may impose different rules, restrictions and costs.

 CMS has clearly stated a goal to move from the current fee-for-service models toward value-based care.
 While the Medicare Advantage population grew by 60% from 2013 to 2019, the fee-for-service Medicare population only grew by 5%.
-The progress Medicare Advantage plans have achieved essentially creates an idea marketplace for beneficiaries.
+The progress Medicare Advantage plans have achieved essentially creates an ideal marketplace for beneficiaries.
 Enrollment costs are down and more plans than ever are offering new, innovative benefits.
 But what does this mean for providers?

 Key takeaways for Medicare Advantage plans in 2021: